Madam Koi Koi: Nigeria

-In Nigeria, she was depicted as a stylish teacher in a secondary school known for her beauty and her red heels.
-Whenever she walked in the hallways, her shoes would make the sound "Koi Koi", which is where the name "Madam Koi Koi" comes from.
-It was also said that she was very nasty to students and would beat them up for no reason.
-She was fired when she slapped a female student and injured her ear.
+In Nigeria, she was depicted as a stylish secondary school teacher, known for her beauty and her red heels.
+Whenever she walked through the hallways, her shoes would make a “koi koi” sound, which is where the name Madam Koi Koi comes from.
+It was also said that she was extremely cruel to students and would beat them for no reason.
+She was dismissed after slapping a female student and damaging her ear.
 On her journey back home, she was involved in an accident and died.
-Before she died she swore that she would have her revenge on the school and its students.
+Before her death, she swore that she would take revenge on the school and its students.

-Not too long after, students of the secondary school said at night they would hear a "Koi Koi" sound in the hallways of their dormitories after lights out, almost like the clicking of heels on a floor.
+Not long after, students at the secondary school claimed that at night they could hear a “koi koi” sound in the dormitory hallways after lights out, as though high heels were clicking against the floor.

-In another tale, she was also said to be a very wicked teacher who would flog her students every chance she got.
-Some said she was a sadist and used being a teacher as an excuse to inflict extreme pain and torture whenever she pleased.
-Her students, tired of the school management's failure to reprimand her, decided to take matters into their own hands.
-One night, as she was leaving the school, the students cornered her, gagged her so she wouldn't scream, and began to beat her mercilessly, killing her.
-After realizing the fact, they threw her body over the school's back fence and ran away in hopes of making witnesses think that the damage was caused by an armed robber.
+In another version of the tale, she was described as a particularly wicked teacher who flogged her students at every opportunity.
+Some said she was a sadist who used her position as a teacher as an excuse to inflict extreme pain and suffering whenever she pleased.
+Her students, exhausted by the school management’s failure to discipline her, decided to take matters into their own hands.
+One night, as she was leaving the school, the students cornered her, gagged her to prevent her from screaming, and beat her mercilessly, killing her.
+Realising what they had done, they threw her body over the school’s back fence and fled, hoping witnesses would believe the injuries were caused by an armed robber.

-Gradually, every student except the one who hit her with the shoe disappeared.
-He constantly told everyone what he and the others had done and that he heard the sound of high heels clacking around his hostel every night, which he believed meant that she was coming for him, but no one believed him.
-One night, he decided to go find out where the sound was coming from, however, he was beaten to death and his body was found the morning after.
+Gradually, every student involved disappeared, except for the one who struck her with the shoe.
+He repeatedly told everyone what he and the others had done and claimed that he heard the sound of high heels clacking through his hostel every night, believing it meant she was coming for him.
+However, no one believed him.
+One night, he decided to investigate the source of the sound, but he was beaten to death, and his body was found the following morning.

-The school was shut down and all the kids were transferred to new schools, these kids later went to spread the legend to their new schools.
-She walks the halls of hostels at night tormenting students and causing everyone who looks at her to disappear.
+The school was eventually shut down, and all the students were transferred to new schools.
+They later spread the legend to their new schools.
+It is said that she still walks the hostel corridors at night, tormenting students and causing anyone who looks at her to disappear.

 Activities

-Madam Koi Koi is mainly known for haunting school premises with activities ranging from opening school doors, singing, whistling, attacking people in toilets or the bathroom, or slapping students.
-Her presence is always accompanied by her footsteps.
-She may also be invisible save for her heel.
-In some tales she often disturbs students at night, demanding her heel which is said to be missing.
+Madam Koi Koi is primarily known for haunting school premises with activities that range from opening school doors, singing, and whistling to attacking people in restrooms or slapping students.
+Her presence is always accompanied by the sound of her footsteps.
+She may also be invisible, except for her heel.
+In some tales, she often disturbs students at night, demanding her heel, which is said to be missing.